 The Service Structure

 The Isle of Wight Council provides a very wide range of services for the public.

 You do not need to know how the organisation is structured in order to get the services that you want, but it may be helpful for you to know how things work at times.

 Corporate Management Team

-The Corporate Management Team is made up of the Chief Executive, Directors and Heads of Service and usually meets weekly to oversee the management of the organisation.
+The Corporate Management Team is made up of the Chief Executive and Directors and usually meets fortnightly to oversee the management of the organisation.
 The team is responsible for ensuring that the way in which services are provided is 'joined-up' and makes sense as a whole.

-If you have problems getting the services that you want from the council, or if you make a complaint, the Head of Service responsible for the area involved will normally be responsible for dealing with the matter for you.
+If you have problems getting the services that you want from the council, or if you make a complaint, the Strategic Manager is responsible for the area involved will normally be responsible for dealing with the matter for you.

 View the online A-Z list of services that the Isle of Wight Council provides.